aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/styles/using-built-in-styles/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells provides a vast collection of re-usable styles to format a cell in a spreadsheet document.
-We can use built-in styles in our workbook and also create custom styles.
+Aspose.Cells provides a vast collection of reusable styles to format a cell in a spreadsheet document.
+You can use built‑in styles in your workbook and also create custom styles.

 {{% /alert %}}

 ## **How to use Built-in Styles**

-The method [**Workbook.CreateBuiltinStyle**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/createbuiltinstyle/) and the enumeration [**BuiltinStyleType**](https://reference.aspose.com/cells/cpp/aspose.cells/builtinstyletype/) make it convenient to use built-in styles.
-Here is a list of all possible built-in styles:
+The method [**Workbook.CreateBuiltinStyle**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/createbuiltinstyle/) and the enumeration [**BuiltinStyleType**](https://reference.aspose.com/cells/cpp/aspose.cells/builtinstyletype/) makes it convenient to use built‑in styles.
+Here is a list of all possible built‑in styles:

 - TWENTY_PERCENT_ACCENT_1
 - TWENTY_PERCENT_ACCENT_2